 Also, make sure the oil is hot when you add the pork chops to the skillet.
 This will ensure the breading stays on the chicken and doesn’t stick to the pan.

 One last hint is to be gentle when you turn the chops.
 The spatula can tear the breading off if you aren’t gentle.

 How do you fry crispy pork chops?

-- The breading.
+The breading.
 Make sure you don’t skip the cornstarch in the flour mixture.
-Yes you can use just flour, but cornstarch helps the chicken to brown beautifully and makes a crisp crust which seals in the juices.
+Yes you can use just flour, but cornstarch helps the pork to brown beautifully and makes a crisp crust which seals in the juices.